fluxcd/flux/internal_docs/releasing.md

 **Preparing the release PR**

-1. If the release is a new minor version, create a "release series" branch and push it to GitHub.
+1. If the release is a new minor (or major) version, create a "release series" branch and push it to GitHub.

     Depending on what is to be included in the release, you may need to pick a point from which branch that is not HEAD of master.
 But usually, it will be HEAD of master.